Pulkit3108/PMBMICalculator/README.md

-A simple Body - Mass index Calculator App
+A Body - Mass index Calculator App made in Android Studio